To Get the Most Out of Your Temporary Employees, Use People Management Basics!

-They want to know how you view their future work, and why its important to you, the team and the company.
+Temporary employees, just like core employees, want to know how you view the work they are being asked to do – why it’s important to you, the team and the company.
 A sense of purpose for what your temp will be doing – very specifically, how they will contribute to your larger goals – appears to be one of the important links to ongoing engagement.

 They also like to hear from you (not just us) on how long their assignment is scheduled to last.
 As their employer, we let them know what we believe about assignment length, but hearing the same message from you, learning more about your business need, has apparently even more impact.

 Obviously, its important for your information and ours to be in sync – “staffing 101”.

 Meet the Team.